Mission and Objectives

 Dental Tasks Performed by Veterinary Technicians

-The AVDC considers it appropriate for a veterinarian to delegate maintenance dental care and certain dental tasks to a veterinary technician.
-Tasks appropriately performed by a technician include dental prophylaxis and certain procedures that do not result in altering the shape, structure, or positional location of teeth in the dental arch.
-The veterinarian may direct an appropriately trained technician to perform these tasks providing that the veterinarian is physically present and supervising the treatment.
+The AVDC® considers it appropriate for a veterinarian to delegate maintenance dental care and certain dental tasks to a veterinary technician.
+Tasks appropriately performed by a technician include professional dental cleanings and certain procedures that do not result in altering the shape, structure, or positional location of teeth in the dental arch.
+The veterinarian may direct an appropriately trained veterinary technician to perform these tasks providing that the veterinarian is physically present and supervising the treatment.

 Veterinary Technician Dental Training

-The AVDC supports the advanced training of veterinary technicians to perform additional ancillary dental services: taking impressions, making models, charting veterinary dental pathology, taking and developing dental radiographs, performing non surgical subgingival root scaling and debridement, providing that they do not alter the structure of the tooth.
+The AVDC® supports the advanced training of veterinary technicians to perform additional ancillary dental services: taking impressions, making models, charting veterinary dental pathology, taking, and developing dental radiographs, performing non-surgical subgingival root scaling and periodontal debridement, provided that they do not alter the structure of the tooth.

-The AVDC recognizes that dentists, registered dental hygienists and other dental health care providers in good standing may perform those procedures for which they have been qualified under the direct supervision of the veterinarian.
-The supervising veterinarian will be responsible for the welfare of the patient and any treatment performed on the patient.
+The AVDC® recognizes that human dentists, registered dental hygienists and other dental health care providers in good standing may perform those procedures for which they have been qualified under the direct supervision of the veterinarian.
+The supervising veterinarian will be responsible for the welfare of the veterinary patient and any treatment performed on the patient.

-The AVDC understands that individual states have regulations that govern the practice of veterinary medicine.
-This position statement is intended to be a model for veterinary dental practice and does not include infornation for all 50 states.
+The AVDC® understands that individual states have regulations that govern the practice of veterinary medicine.
+This position statement is intended to be a model for veterinary dental practice and does not replace existing law.

 AVMA Summary Report by State – Authority of veterinary technicians and other non-veterinarians to perform dental procedures